 So James' proposal for a layout from that era struck a chord with me.
 I've been designing micro layouts from that period for the longest time.

 These are from what I call my DSM phase, (that's Dark Satanic Mills).
 They were inspired by the mill cities of Yorkshire and Lancashire.
 You can find a couple of posts about DSM’s in the history of this blog.
 I found those vast factories with their sooty brick and stone walls irresistible from a design point of view.
 I even started a layout based on the first two sketches.
 A SLT (single line terminus) that had been a busy suburban passing station in the golden age of railways, but in the 1980’s was no more than a run down, single track unmanned terminus that may only be a few years from final closure.
+It was a grand atmospheric scheme, heavy on the Inkerman Street influence, but the Dark Satanic Mill in the background took so long to build that it sapped my enthusiasm for the project and it silently faded away into memory.
+I even found the station entrance under the rail overbridge a few months ago tucked way in an old box of things.

 Still, I wasn’t done with layouts inspired by my Trainspotting days…